Lego Pirates of the Caribbean: Construction sets

+In August 2025, the LEGO Group announced that the Captain Jack Sparrow’s Pirate Ship (set number: 10365) would be released for LEGO Insider early access on September 12, 2025 and a full release on September 15, 2025.
+The set is under the LEGO Icons theme and designed for anyone ages 18+ with 2,826 and eight minifigures.
+From September 12 - 18, LEGO Insider members could have receive a free Captain Jack Sparrow’s Compass (set number: 5009609) set with a purchase of the Pirate Ship.

-Lego have also released accompanying products branded under the Lego Pirates of the Caribbean theme.
+The Lego Group have also released accompanying products branded under the Lego Pirates of the Caribbean theme.
 These include a magnet set consisting of the Jack Sparrow, Hector Barbossa and Gunner minifigures each attached to a magnetized brick and three key chains with a key chain attached to the minifigures of Jack Sparrow, Elizabeth Swann, and Hector Barbossa.
 They have also released two clocks in the shape of the Jack Sparrow and Hector Barbossa minifigures and two watches based on Jack Sparrow and Hector Barbossa which both include a minifigures.

 Lego Brickheadz sets

 Captain Jack Sparrow (set number: 41593) and Captain Armando Salazar (set number: 41594) were released on April 2, 2017, as part of the Lego BrickHeadz theme.
 Captain Jack Sparrow (set number: 41593) consists of 109 pieces, a sword and 1 baseplate.
 Captain Armando Salazar (set number: 41594) consists of 118 pieces, a sword and 1 baseplate.

 Web short

 Captain Jack's Tall Tales (2011 short)

-Captain Jack's Tall Tales released a short film via YouTube, on June 25, 2011, that is inspired by the Pirates of the Caribbean: On Stranger Tides film and Lego toyline.
+Captain Jack's Tall Tales released a short film via YouTube, on June 25, 2011, that is inspired by both Pirates of the Caribbean: On Stranger Tides film as well as the Lego Pirates of the Caribbean toyline.